| 24th April

 could present an added value in promoting the social function

-sporting organisations and Member States.
-One of the questions
+organisations and Member States.
+One of the questions to be

-to be addressed: How can sport contribute to social cohesion
+addressed: How can sport contribute to social cohesion in

 The European Commission has convoked this Consultation Conference